bhavyacontractor/G12_Healthcare/README.md

 * add post description or refer medicines to user after appointment.
 * chat with users.

+This project is made as a part of course "Database and Information Systems" in Indian Institute of Technology, Indore.
+This project is made by
+* Amit Kumar Makkad
+* Bhavya Contractor
+* Mihir Karandikar
+* Priyansh Jaseja

 # For downloading
 you can clone this project in your local machine and use this project using Visual Studio Code and MySQL Workbench.